PalladioSimulator/Palladio-Bench-Oomph/README.md

+# This repository is DEPRECATED as it can not be built anymore with the current state of this project

 # Palladio-Bench-Oomph
 This repository contains the template and the workflow to generate the Setup definition to be used by Eclipse Installer.